 Are you still unsure what freediving is?

 You may have seen some cool pictures online of divers in sleek wetsuits without scuba tanks and wondered to yourself “What is THAT all about!?”
 You may have a vague sense that freediving is a kind of deep mental and physical challenge, a practice, like yoga or Tai Chi, or you may simply consider it a fun way to explore the coral reefs you visit on your worldwide travels.
-This article will help you understand the wonderful world of freediving.
+This article will help you understand the wonderful world of freediving…

 Freediving is simply any underwater activity done on a single breath of air.
 Rather than use tanks of compressed air to visit the world beneath the waves, we use the air we can inhale into our lungs.

 We can dive deep into the ocean (Depth), we can swim underwater for distance, horizontally in a swimming pool (Dynamic), or simply lying face down in the water, motionless, holding our breath (Static).
 In a good freediving course you will practice all these forms of diving.

 How we perform the depth and dynamic dives also varies, with different ‘disciplines’.
-We can pull down a dive line with our arms only (FIM, Free Immersion), we can swim down using bifins or a monofin (CWT, constant Weight) and we can swim down and back up using only the power of our arms and legs (CNF, No Fins).
+We can pull down a dive line with our arms only (FIM: Free Immersion), we can swim down using bifins or a monofin (CWT: Constant Weight) and we can swim down and back up using only the power of our arms and legs (CNF: No Fins).

 Freediving has many different forms and applications:

 Freediving is a sport unlike any other in the world.
-In competitions, athletes compete with each other to dive the deepest, farthest or longest.
+In freediving competitions, athletes compete with each other to dive the deepest, farthest or longest.

 The pursuit of new depths in freediving requires us to have a well-balanced fitness and strength in the body, a stable and resilient nervous system and a mind characterised by mindfulness and equanimity.

 Your freediving skills can be used to explore coastlines, coral reefs, shipwrecks, underwater caves and much more.
 As a quiet and graceful visitor in the ocean you can more easily interact with the creatures that call the sea their home.

-Incredibly popular these days, photography while freediving means you can easily slip beneath the surface and get great pictures without all the equipment, costs and nosiy bubbles of scuba gear.
+Incredibly popular these days, photography while freediving means you can easily slip beneath the surface and get great pictures without all the equipment, costs and noisy bubbles of scuba gear.

-For tens of thousands of years freediving has been a means for humans to hunt and find food, whether that is chasing a fish with a speargun or harvesting seafood like urchins.
-Although controversial, there is no denying that hunting for one’s own food is the most sustainable means of surviving from the sea.
-Please be aware that special attention must be paid to the health of the fish stock, and local regulations, in areas where you wish to hunt.
+For tens of thousands of years freediving has been a means for humans to hunt and find food, whether that is chasing a fish with a spear or harvesting seafood like urchins.
+It is a part of our ancient history and instrumental in becoming who we are as a species.

 We can use our skills as freedivers to help keep the ocean clean.
 We can remove old fishing nets and do our part to reduce the tsunami of plastic waste flooding into the sea every day.
 Every little helps.
 As freedivers we are uniquely positioned to see and understand the devastating changes taking place in the oceans and we can then take this information back to those on land who may not really comprehend the scale of the change.

-Freedivers who run into problems when diving alone and black out, are unlikely to survive.
+Freedivers who run into problems when diving alone and black out (lose consciousness), are unlikely to survive.
 On the other hand, a diver who dives with another set of eyes on them, after having learned the safety guidelines and rescue techniques of a freediving course, will be safe from harm, even when blackout occurs.